GOsplit, a new way of bill splitting

 1. What are the biggest challenges you face when splitting bills with others?

 Diving into user feedback, I identified several pain points related to bill-splitting with others.
-Through synthesizing qualitative and quantitative data from affinity mapping, I pinpointed the main insights, key challenges, and concerns that users experience when sharing expenses.
+Through synthesising qualitative and quantitative data from affinity mapping, I pinpointed the main insights, key challenges, and concerns that users experience when sharing expenses.

 Theme 1: Accuracy of shares matters